DipanshuCU/Hangman-Game-Project/README.md

 ## 2. Project Team
 - Dipanshu Puri 2310991818 - Project Manager: Oversees project planning, coordinates team efforts, and ensures timely delivery.
 - Anuj Yadav 2310991783 - Developer: Implements game logic, UI elements, and debugging.
-- Anshul Phondini 2310991781 - Tester: Conducts rigorous testing to identify bugs, provides feedback for improvement, and ensures game stability.
+- Anshul Phondni 2310991781 - Tester: Conducts rigorous testing to identify bugs, provides feedback for improvement, and ensures game stability.

 ## 3. Instructions for Playing the Hangman Game
 I. Start the game by running the Python code provided in the repository.
 Ensure you have Python installed on your system.